-The work was originally commissioned by Mansur I (r.
+The book relates some of the most famous stories from Persian myth, legend, and history.
+It was originally commissioned by Mansur I (r.
 961-976 CE) of the Samanid Dynasty (819-999 CE), which encouraged the development of Persian literature, and was begun by the poet Daqiqi (l. c.
 935-977 CE) who died after writing the beginning.
 It was completed by Ferdowsi under the Ghaznavid Dynasty (977-1186 CE) which was less enthusiastic but still expressed an interest in the subject.

 The work covers the entire history of ancient Persia from the creation of the world to the Muslim Arab conquest of 651 CE which toppled the Sassanian Empire (224-651 CE), the last great Persian Empire of antiquity.
 The conquest devastated the ancient Persian culture and threatened to completely annihilate it under the Umayyad Caliphate (651-750 CE), but when the Abbasid Caliphate (750-1258 CE) overthrew the Umayyads, Persian culture was again valued and the development of Persian literature and art was encouraged.

 Ferdowsi seized upon the interest in the Persian past to create a work that would both honor the past and prevent it ever being lost as it almost had been following the conquest.
 Although Ferdowsi dedicated himself to the work with the understanding that he would be paid well when it was finished, it is likely he would have written it on his own without patronage in order to create a living landscape of Persian history that people would be able to visit and appreciate long after he was gone.

 The poet makes his motivation clear in the work itself when he boldly tells the reader that he will live forever through his work which, in the modern day, has been credited with preserving Persian language, literature, and culture, is the national epic of Iran, and is consistently included among the greatest works in world literature.

 Conquest & Revival